AldosAC/GitFlowLab/README.md

 A simple lab to help people get comfortable with the basic Git workflow.

 This is still a work in progress, below is my TODO list:
-- #TODO - Split Git Ignore section off into a module
-- #TODO - Add section on merging
-- #TODO - Add module demoing how to revert a commit
 - #TODO - Add section on standard workflow with links to Gitflow/Trunk workflows

 ## Getting Started